 'Pharma Bro' Martin Shkreli Loses Appeal, Will Stay In Prison

 The appeals court judges ruled against Shkreli by a 3-0 vote.
-In addition to ordering him to stay in prison, the judges affirmed that he must forfeit more than $7.3 million, along with paying restitution of $388,336 and a of $75,000 fine.
+In addition to ordering him to stay in prison, the judges affirmed that he must forfeit more than $7.3 million, along with paying restitution of $388,336 and a $75,000 fine.

-Shkreli gained a high profile in 2015, when as the CEO of Turing Pharmaceuticals he hiked the price of the lifesaving HIV drug Daraprim by more than 5,000 percent.
-His prison term is unrelated to that infamous move; instead, Shrkreli was found guilty of securities fraud after being accused of cheating investors in two failed hedge funds and another drug company Retrophin, which he formerly ran.
+Shkreli gained a high profile in 2015 when, as the CEO of Turing Pharmaceuticals, he hiked the price of the lifesaving HIV drug Daraprim by more than 5,000%.
+His prison term is unrelated to that infamous move; instead, Shkreli was found guilty of securities fraud after being accused of cheating investors in two failed hedge funds and another drug company Retrophin, which he formerly ran.

 Shkreli was convicted in August of 2017 on three of eight fraud charges; he could have been sentenced to a prison term as long as 20 years.